Lairizzle/kage/README.md

 ```

 ### Social Icons
-To add social icons, you can indlude them in your hugo.toml:
+To add social icons, you can include them in your hugo.toml:
 ```toml
 [params.social]
   email        = "mailto:you@example.com"